roie9876/video2sentiment/README.md

 - An Azure account with Video Indexer and a SQL database set up.
 - An OpenAI API key.
 - An MS-SQL DB
+- Create Service Prinsiple User (UPN) and inside VI portal in the AIM assigen to this usr Contributer role

 ### Installation